gasagna/ArraySlices.jl/README.md

 ## Why did you do this?
-I created this package because I frequently have to map functions working in-place over some input and output dataorganised into arrays.
-For instance, in the example below, I have a function `J!` that maps vectors to matrices, (e.g. the jacobian of a vector function).
-This package can be used to apply `J!` to alleach column of `X`, storing the output in the corresponding slices of the preallocated `Y` array.
+I created this package because I frequently have to map functions working in-place over some input and output data organised into arrays.
+For instance, in the example below, the function `J!` maps vectors to matrices, (e.g. the jacobian of a vector function).
+This package can be used to apply `J!` to each column of `X`, storing the output in the corresponding slices of the preallocated `Y` array.

 ````julia